oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/create-images-with-wit.md

 With DII and MII (without an auxiliary image), you would need to build new images for every domain to roll out a security fix across our entire set of domains.
 For those with large numbers of domains, this becomes a heavy burden, leading to less secure environments.
 To take advantage of these operational advantages, you will use MII with Auxiliary Image for the ToDo List domain.

-Navigate to the Image page, shown in the following image.
+Go to the Image page, shown in the following image.

 {{< img "Image Page" "images/image-page.png" >}}